Greenfield, Greater Manchester: History

+One of world's first rock climbers' sit harness (later known as the Troll Mark 2) was invented in Greenfield in the 1970s.

 Governance

 Greenfield was located in the historic county of the West Riding of Yorkshire and, prior to 1974, was administered by the West Riding County Council.
 Their administration led to problems; for example, the village was dependent on a fire service based in Holmfirth, despite it being located significantly further away than Oldham.
 This was particularly problematic in the winter months, as the roads into the village often become blocked or dangerous due to snow and ice, coupled with the village's exposed position on the Pennine moorland.

 In 1974, governance was transferred to the newly created Greater Manchester County Council.
 When that body was abolished in 1986, Greenfield moved under the auspices of Oldham Borough Council.

 Geography

 Greenfield is at the western end of the Chew Valley in the south west edge of the South Pennines and is fringed by the Peak District to the east.
-The village contains four reservoirs, three of which are linked to one another: Greenfield, Yeoman Hey and Dovestones.
+The village contains four reservoirs, three of which are linked to one another: Greenfield, Yeoman Hey and Dovestones in Greenfield Valley.
 The fourth is Chew Reservoir at the head of Chew Valley, which is the highest man-made reservoir in England.
 There is a yachting club on Dovestone Reservoir, the largest of these, and a set of walking paths round the first three.
 A steep walking path also connects Dovestones to Chew Reservoir.
 Much of the area covered by the reservoirs lies within the boundary of the Peak District National Park.

-Saddleworth Moor rises above Greenfield and leads over impressively barren and disorientating moorlands to Holmfirth.
+Saddleworth Moor rises above Greenfield and leads over impressively barren and disorientating moorlands to Holmfirth, some 10 miles eastwards.
 The area includes some of the sites used by Ian Brady and Myra Hindley, known as the 'Moors murders', to bury their child victims in the early to mid 1960s.
 The sinister nature of the crimes was the subject of a song by the Smiths in 1984.

 Greenfield is also the home of an amateur rugby league side, Saddleworth Rangers, as well as Greenfield Cricket Club and Saddleworth Cricket Club.
 There are two junior and infant schools, and three churches (one Methodist and two Anglican).